esoteric-programmer/lemmings_3ds/README.md

 For game control, see CONTROL.txt.

 Sound is not supported yet.
-The source code is not released yet, because it needs to be cleaned before.
-Sorry for these limitations.
+Sorry for this limitation.